Skip to content

 Device Controller

-sys-botbase 2 (sbb2) Switch 1: Wired Pro Controller
+sys-botbase 2 (sbb2) NS1: Wired Pro Controller

 Discord Server: